 The serums have a super thin consistency, slightly thicker than water, without any stickiness or greasiness.
 They sink into the skin quickly and don’t leave behind any residue.

 If you have somewhat sensitive skin like me, these serums can be a great alternative to glycolic acid products, which might be too irritating.
-When just starting out with direct exfoliating acids, consider starting with the 5% concentration.

-If your skin tolerates the lower concentration well, you can move on to the 10% concentration and stronger acids.
-Since these serums are so affordably priced, you can currently buy both the 5% and the 10% concentrations for a fraction of the price of a luxury lactic acid serum.
+Since these serums are so affordably priced, you can currently buy both the 5% and the 10% concentrations for a fraction of the price of a luxury lactic acid serum!

 The Ordinary Lactic Acid Conflicts

-Do not use these lactic acid serums in the same skincare routine as copper peptides, peptides, The Ordinary EUK134 0.1%, or The Ordinary 100% Niacinamide Powder.
+Avoid using these lactic acid serums in the same skincare routine as copper peptides, peptides, The Ordinary EUK134 0.1%, or The Ordinary 100% Niacinamide Powder.

 Alternate use of lactic acid (alternate morning and night or different days) with other direct exfoliating acids like glycolic acid, mandelic acid or salicylic acid, pure/ethylated vitamin C products, benzoyl peroxide, and retinoids like retinol.